lino-framework/book/docs/specs/dumps.rst

 ... #doctest: +ELLIPSIS
 <BLANKLINE>

-If the following test fails, then (after having checked why the files differ) I probably need to run::
+If the above test fails, then (after having checked why the files differ) I probably need to run::

    $ python manage_a.py dump2py a --overwrite